llyr-who/MassStiff/README.md

 As I was short on space there is an accociated <a href="https://www.youtube.com/channel/UCOSpHsqVj2jfoL8hdNlRYrg " target="_blank"> YouTube channel</a> that was linked to help show the results.

 At this stage I am revisiting the project to refactor and introduce modern C++ features.
+This is to be done in a NEW repo.
+This repo should remain untouched and is kept for reference.

 In order to get this working in Fedora: